-The County will comply at all times with this Agreement concerning blowing debris and shall operate the Facility in complete compliance with present and future applicable federal and state statutes, administrative code requirements, regulations, and WDNR requirements as per the current amended version of NR 500 Wis.
+The County will comply at all times with this Agreement concerning blowing debris and shall operate the Facility in complete compliance with present and future applicable federal and state statutes, administrative code requirements, regulations, and WDNR, including but not limited to, requirements as per the current amended version of NR 500 and NR 506, Wis.
 Admin.
 Code, or any successor provisions.

-- 1. Facility Design.
-Prior to the acceptance of waste at the Facility, the County shall install a six-foot (6') high fence (i.e., chicken wire, chain-link, or similar material) around the Facility. - 2.
-Operational Controls.
-The County shall use portable fencing windscreens in the active area when practicable and as needed.
+1. Facility Design.
+Prior to the acceptance of waste at the Facility, the County shall install a six-foot (6') high fence (i.e., chicken wire, chain-link, or similar material) around the Facility that is sufficient to minimize the escape of materials from the Facility and to restrict access to the Facility by pedestrians and vehicles.

+2. Operational Controls.
+The County shall use portable fencing windscreens in the active area when practicable.
 The County shall take all reasonable measures to prevent debris from the Facility from being deposited upon properties in the vicinity including the Course, including keeping its fences, windscreens, berms and landscaping free and clear of such debris, and vectors under control.